 Tell us about your family (spouse, children, grandchildren, pets, etc.):

-Tell us about your family (spouse, children, grandchildren, pets, etc.): My husband, Steve and I have been married for 24 years.
-My oldest, Christian (23), lives in Omaha and works at Children's Hospital in the Radiology Department and would love to get into medical school.
-My daughter, Maggie (21) attends graduate school at Rockhurst University in Kansas City, MO, and will complete her Doctorate in Occupational Therapy in December.
-My youngest, Ben (19) recently graduated from Mount Michael Benedictine and will attend UNL.
-He hopes to study dentistry.
-He built the "Buddy Benches" that on the SSM playground and field (Boy Scout Eagle Project).
+Tell us about your family (spouse, children, grandchildren, pets, etc.): My husband, Steve and I have been married for 25 years.
+My oldest, Christian (24), lives in Omaha and works at Children's Hospital in the Radiology Department and would love to get into medical school.
+My daughter, Maggie (22) attends graduate school at Rockhurst University in Kansas City, MO, and will complete her Doctorate in Occupational Therapy in December.
+My youngest, Ben (20) attends UNL, Majoring in Forensics.
+He built the "Buddy Benches" that are on the SSM playground and field (Boy Scout Eagle Project).
 We are SSM parishioners, and our children all attended SSM School.
 We also have a Malshipoo named Ziggy!